Available Thesis Topics

 Advisor: Redha Gouicem

-Goal & Steps: In this thesis, you will investigate the impact of recent ML-based solutions from the Quality of Service (QoS) perspective:
+Goal & Steps: In this thesis, you will investigate the impact of recent advances in TLB & page table management on NUMA systems’ efficiency:

 Prerequisites: